Air conditioning de-gassing prior to shipment of heavy equipment. Gas evacuation from machinery

 For companies that do not hold a licence to import pre-charged equipment, it is imperative the air conditioning gases are fully evacuated, by an authorised technician, in compliance with the Montreal Protocol, and that the relevant certification is provided by the authorised technician, to that effect.

-Freightplus’ extensive range of services includes competitively-priced R134A gas evacuation and certification.
+Freightplus’ extensive range of services includes competitively-priced R134A gas evacuation from machinery and certification.

 Contact your local Freightplus office for advice and further information.

 With offices across four continents, you can access a Freightplus operator, face to face, at any time of the day or night, for good advice about shipping over dimensional or heavy lift freight:

 Freightplus is a close-knit international team of like-minded freight forwarding professionals; sharing a common vision and genuine enthusiasm for solving even the most challenging logistical situations.